marvic2409/Proton/README.md

 of a decently good GUI (anything that requires more than 1 single screen), yes you can pull it off but the only way (as of writing this) is a hackey and a possibly glitchy one.
 Finally, the BeeWare suite.
-It holds high ambitions, much higher than the promise Proton holds, it’s backed up by a sizable community, it's been around for quite a while; you would have heard of it during those big, supposedly (and sometimes actually) important conferences but, it isn't quite there, there isn't a fully functional BeeWare suite yet and neither is
+It holds high ambitions, much higher than the promise Proton holds, it’s backed up by a sizeable community, it's been around for quite a while; you would have heard of it during those big, supposedly (and sometimes actually) important conferences but, it isn't quite there, there isn't a fully functional BeeWare suite yet and neither is